hydradon/demo-custom-connector/kafka-connect-dynamodb/README.md

+## Component Archive Example

 This subdirectory is intended to hold the component archive we produce after building the connector.
 It contains the required directory structure and a working `manifest.json` file representing the `kafka-connect-dynamodb` connector from Trustpilot.

-Building the Component Archive:
+## Build

-1. clone the connector source code and build it.
+Clone the connector source code and build it.
 ```
   mkdir sandbox
   git clone https://github.com/trustpilot/kafka-connect-dynamodb